DevOps-Represent/devopsgirls-bootcamp3/3-2-docker-ecs-static-site.md

 COPY ./index.html /usr/local/apache2/htdocs/index.html
 ```

-### 2.2 Creating the Elastic Container Service (ECS) using a Cloudformation template
+### Creating the Elastic Container Service (ECS) using a Cloudformation template

 As we mention in the previous step, you will create the whole infrastructure using the AWS Cloudformation service which allows you to use a simple text file to model and provision, in an automated and secure manner, all the resources needed for your applications.
 Also, in the template is included a docker container definition that contain a web server to include an HTML static web page.
 This web page is going to be the first check point of the exercise, since after that in the next part you will configure a **Codepipeline** to deploy a new release of the web page.

-2.2.0 Right click on the the following [link](https://raw.githubusercontent.com/DevOps-Girls/devopsgirls-bootcamp3/master/templates/module2-ecs-static-site.yaml) and save the *module2-ecs-static-site.yaml*  in your local machine / computer / laptop.
+2.0 Right click on the the following [link](https://raw.githubusercontent.com/DevOps-Girls/devopsgirls-bootcamp3/master/templates/module2-ecs-static-site.yaml) and save the *module2-ecs-static-site.yaml*  in your local machine / computer / laptop.

-2.2.1 Login with your credential to the AWS account, you have to do the same steps of the Module 1:
+2.1 Login with your credential to the AWS account, you have to do the same steps of the Module 1:

-2.2.1.1 Open a web browser and go to https://xxxxxx.signin.aws.amazon.com/console.
+2.1.1 Open a web browser and go to https://xxxxxx.signin.aws.amazon.com/console.
 Log in using your supplied account credentials.

-2.2.1.2 Ensure you are in the right AWS region.
-On the top-right side, make sure you select Sydney.

-2.2.2 Once you have successfully logged in, under the AWS services search field, search for *Cloudformation*, and click on the **Cloudformation** auto drop down element.
+2.1.2 Ensure you are in the right AWS region.
+On the top-right side, make sure you select **(Asia Pacific (Sydney))**.
+Once you have successfully logged in, under the AWS services search field, search for *Cloudformation* and click on the **Cloudformation** auto drop down element.

-2.2.2 In the screen's upper left corner click on the blue button 'Create Stack'.
+2.2 In the screen's upper left corner click on the blue button **'Create Stack'**.

 ![3-2-2-2-create-cf-stack](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-2-create-cf-stack.png?raw=true)

-2.2.3 In the **Select Template** page, under the section *Choose a template* click "Browse.." to choose yaml template downloaded before, and click "next" (*module2-ecs-static-site.yaml*)
+2.3 In the **Select Template** page, under the section *Choose a template* click "Browse.." to choose **yaml** template downloaded before (*module2-ecs-static-site.yaml*), and click "next"

 ![3-2-2-3-select-template](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-3-select-template.png?raw=true)

-2.2.4 Under the **Specify Details** page, in the *Stack name* field enter your first name, last name without a space following the **-cf-ecs** string, as well as the name of the **StackPArentStack** in this case must be *DevOpsGirlsVPC* as shown in the following image.
+2.4 Under the **Specify Details** page, in the *Stack name* field enter your *first name, last name* **without a space** following the **-cf-ecs** string, as well as the name of the **StackPArentStack** that in this case must be *DevOpsGirlsVPC* as shown in the image below.
 Leave the rest of the information with the default values.

 ![3-2-2-4-specify-datails](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-4-specify-datails.png?raw=true)

-2.2.5 In the **Options** page specify the following tags:
+2.5 In the **Options** page specify the following tags:

 ![3-2-2-5-options-page](https://github.com/DevOps-Girls/devopsgirls-bootcamp3/blob/master/images/3-2-docker-ecs-static-site/3-2-2-5-options-page.png?raw=true)